VinnyE/gif-search/README.md

 # gif-search
-Just a tiny app I'm building to experiment with hooks and css grid.
+Just a tiny app I'm building to experiment with hooks, emotion, and css grid.